Troubleshooting Slow Game Performance on Your Computer

 1. Background Applications: Often, there are background programs running that consume valuable CPU resources without you realizing it.
 Consider closing any unnecessary applications before starting your game.

 2. Outdated Software: Ensure that your operating system, graphics drivers, and the games themselves are up to date.
-Outdated Software can lead to compatibility issues and hinder performance.
+Outdated software can lead to compatibility issues and hinder performance.

 3. Insufficient Hardware: If your computer’s specifications are on the lower end, it may struggle with more demanding games.
 Evaluate whether an upgrade is feasible for you.